ooples/pine_script_docs/source/language/Time_series.rst

 time series on the previous bar.

 While time series may remind programmers of arrays, they are totally different.
-Pine does use an array data structure, but it is completely different concept than a time series.
+Pine does use an array data structure, but it is a completely different concept than a time series.

 Time series in Pine, combined with its special type of runtime engine and built-in functions, are what makes it easy to compute the running total of `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__